RBEGamer/SonyAlphaFotoboxbutton/README.md

 This is a simple camera trigger used in a photobox setup.
 Its designed for the Sony Alpha 7 with its multiport connector.
-But its has a focus and shutter trigger output so you can use it for other camera too.
+But its has a focus and shutter trigger output so you can use it for other camera too. is possible to connect a other extern trigger through a BNC connector on the back.

 # PARTS